-The intro photo at the top with my XYL Carmelina (ex: TI5CMA) was the first picture I put on QRZ over 15 years ago and have never changed it.
+The intro photo at the top with my XYL Carmelina KC3DSS (ex: TI5CMA) was the first picture I put on QRZ over 15 years ago and have never changed it.
 There are more recent photos below.
 Enjoy!

 I QSL the old school way.
 This means no eQSL and no LOTW.
 While I am sure each have their benefits I do not use them.
 Why? eQSL is a business and to do it 100% the right way you have to pay.
 But more importantly unless you download the virtual fantasyland eQSLs on to your HD you are risking that if eQSL ever goes out of business you will have lost your collection.
 LOTW is a nice idea but I frankly don't want every QSO I have logged uploaded to a website to be later mined by someone.
 I still believe in what little rights of privacy are left and yes I am a Life Member of the ARRL (since age 16 - TKS Mom) and appreciate the legislative work they do on our behalf.

 I support ES1TU's PAPER QSL STATISTICS Page.
 It's an excellent resource for anyone who QSLs.

 Since I am also a SWL (broadcast), QSL cards from SWLs are welcome and appreciated via BURO or Direct.
-I return all bureau SWL QSLs by direct mail!!
+I try to return all bureau first SWL QSLs by direct mail!

 My Current QSL